mattermost/mattermost-developer-documentation/site/content/integrate/plugins/developer-setup.md

 **Note:** Plugin development doesn't require a development build of Mattermost.
 Development builds of Mattermost are only required if you want to develop for Mattermost internally.

 For developing on Mattermost-managed plugins, each plugin's setup instructions can be found in the plugin repository's README.
-Some plugins do not have external dependencies and require little to no setup, like the [Todo Plugin](https://github.com/mattermost/mattermost-plugin-todo) while others require an external service to be set up, like the [Jira Plugin](https://github.com/mattermost/mattermost-plugin-jira) and [GitHub Plugin](https://github.com/mattermost/mattermost-plugin-github).
+Some plugins do not have external dependencies and require little to no setup, like the {{< newtabref href="https://github.com/mattermost/mattermost-plugin-todo" title="Todo Plugin" >}} while others require an external service to be set up, like the {{< newtabref href="https://github.com/mattermost/mattermost-plugin-jira" title="Jira Plugin" >}} and {{< newtabref href="https://github.com/mattermost/mattermost-plugin-github" title="GitHub Plugin" >}}.

 ## Set up your environment to deploy plugins

 ### Deploy with local mode

-**Note:** Deploying with local mode will only work for plugins that have been updated with the functionality from the [Plugin Starter Template](https://github.com/mattermost/mattermost-plugin-starter-template).
+**Note:** Deploying with local mode will only work for plugins that have been updated with the functionality from the {{< newtabref href="https://github.com/mattermost/mattermost-plugin-starter-template" title="Plugin Starter Template" >}}.

-If your Mattermost server is running locally, you can enable [local mode](https://docs.mattermost.com/manage/mmctl-command-line-tool.html#local-mode) and [plugin uploads](https://docs.mattermost.com/configure/configuration-settings.html#enable-plugin-uploads) to streamline deploying your plugin.
+If your Mattermost server is running locally, you can enable {{< newtabref href="https://docs.mattermost.com/manage/mmctl-command-line-tool.html#local-mode" title="local mode" >}} and {{< newtabref href="https://docs.mattermost.com/configure/configuration-settings.html#enable-plugin-uploads" title="plugin uploads" >}} to streamline deploying your plugin.
 Edit your server configuration as follows:

 ```json
 {